syncfusion-content/maui-docs/MAUI/DateTimePicker/events.md

 * `Sender`: This contains the `SfDateTimePicker` object.

-* `EventArgs`: In SfDateTimePicker picker, [CancelEventArgs] is used to describe a cancel event which holds the bool value.
+* `EventArgs`: In SfDateTimePicker picker, [CancelEventArgs] is used to describe the cancel event which holds the bool value.

     * [Cancel] : Indicating whether we should cancel the operation or not.